tristandunn/pusher-fake/README.markdown

 A fake [Pusher](http://pusher.com) server for development and testing.

+## Examples

+* [pusher-fake-example](https://github.com/tristandunn/pusher-fake-example) - An example of using pusher-fake with Cucumber to test a Rails application.

 ## Goal

 Fully recreate the Pusher API service for development and testing.